Sharing science-based information and compassion

 I'm not afraid of the hard stuff or controversial subjects.
 My clients know they can talk to me about anything.
 I'll listen.
 My friends know I'll never shy away from a tough discussion.
 I'll problem-solve.

-Our world is often harsh and unkind; people suffer--and we can't solve problems we don't understand.
-Whether I'm writing about child abuse, addiction, domestic violence, the plight of the unhoused, the criminal justice system, or how to stop mass killings, the focus is always on developing insight, compassion, and the healing power of positive human relationships.
+Our world is often harsh and unkind; people suffer, and we can't solve problems we don't understand.
+Whether I'm writing about child abuse, addiction, domestic violence, the criminal justice system, or how to prevent mass killings, the focus is always on developing insight, compassion, and the healing power of positive human relationships.

 Details